zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-03-03-data-platform.markdown

 The data is available, and the story is waiting to be uncovered.
 **So, what’s your question?**

+For the broader argument of the book, Lightweight Architectural Analytics is not simply a tooling idea.
+It is one of the main ways architecture stays grounded in reality.
+It gives teams and leaders a shared factual base from which the later elements of the framework, collaborative networks and the operating model, can work more effectively.

 ## To Probe Further

 * Online Appendix [Software Tools: Examples and Screenshots](https://grounded-architecture.io/screenshots) screenshots of concrete tools I built as a part of Lightweight Architectural Analytics websites.